-Walking and Biking Easter Island Rapa Nui
+Hiking and Biking Easter Island Rapa Nui

 Maybe it was that I had been waiting since 5th grade to see these magnificent sculptures, or perhaps it was the exceedingly difficult bike ride I had taken to get to the best site.
 Either way, I wept.
+Having biked and then hiked to get to the statues only made the experience better.
+I had the statues all to myself, avoiding the busses and tourists who came in swarms.

-Renting a Bike on Easter Island
+Renting a Bike on Easter Island Rapa Nui

 Once we arrived to Easter Island after five days of sailing, I watched everyone board vans into over-priced and over-stifling tours and decided I wanted to enjoy the culture on my terms.
 I rented a bike on the first day, and on the second day, I set out by foot to see the Rapa Nui Easter Island Moai statues.
+Renting a bike to ride around Easter Island was a brilliant way to avoid the crowds and to get in spectacular views all around.
+It also allowed me to go to little-visited statues that the tour busses avoided (or couldn’t access.)

 I walked the mile from the cruise terminal to the centro, where I found three bike shop rental places next door to each other.
 Two rented bikes for 24 hours, and one rented for 8.
-I chose the 8-hour option, paid about $12, picked out a sturdy mountain bike with 30+ gears, and headed out for a 40 km ride.
-(See below for where I walked on Easter Island and how you can see Moai without paying for guides.)
+I chose the 8-hour option, paid about $15, picked out a sturdy mountain bike with 30+ gears, and headed out for a 40 km ride.
+(See below for where I hiked on Easter Island and how you can see Moai without paying for guides.)

-The Easter Island Bike Route
+The Easter Island Bike Route on Rapa Nui

 Easter Island has one main road that makes a loop around the south side of the island to its eastern edge and then back to town through the center of the island.
-You can bike in either direction.
+You can bike Easter Island in either direction.
 I chose to take the coastal route first and then to loop back to the city at the end of my day.
 It was the perfect choice.
 I used every gear on my bike.

 The coastal road is bumpy.
 Terribly, awfully, bumpy.
 The hard saddle of my bike tortured my bottom, making for a very uncomfortable day after about 10 km.
 Between the dirt roads and the pot-marked asphalt roads, I powered through the bumps by focusing on the shear beauty of the ride.
 With the vast Pacific Ocean on my right glittering its deep blue waves and the grassy edges of the island dotted with Rapa Nui horses and free ranging cattle, the kilometers passed quickly.

-A First Glimpse of Moai
+A First Glimpse of Moai Statues on Easter Island

 Prior to arriving at my first stop, I had attended a few lectures by James Grant-Peterkin, a linguist turned tour operator who has lived on Rapa Nui half his life and authored A Companion to Easter Island.
 The info he shared prepared me for my first glimpse of these fabulous ruins at the historic Vinapu site.
 Here, the remains of two large Ahu and what was left of a female Moai captured my imagination and set the stage for the rest of the day.